-You may be looking at your husky one day and suddenly realize, they’re not as fluffy as you expected them to be!
+You may be looking at your husky one day only to suddenly realize they’re not as fluffy as many other huskies you’ve seen.
 There can be a few reasons why your husky isn’t fluffy so let’s cover them below, and what you can do about it.

 Why isn’t my husky fluffy?
 The most common reason that your husky isn’t fluffy will be due to breeding and their blood lineage.
 Huskies that don’t have fluffy coats usually come from a working husky lineage, whereas fluffy coats tend to be from a family of show huskies.

 Let’s cover everything in more detail and find out what you can do to ensure your husky’s coat is as healthy as possible.

 Siberian Huskies originate from Eastern Siberia where the weather can get to extreme lows.
 To survive this climate, huskies have thick double-layered coats that keep them incredibly warm.

 The undercoat is soft and fluffy, close to the skin, the topcoat is the outermost coat which is more coarse.

 So, are Siberian Huskies fluffy?
 Well, not all huskies are fluffy.
 Huskies can actually have a few different coat finishes.
 Some huskies will have a naturally fluffier coat, whereas some will be more coarse.

 There is even what’s known as a “wooly coat” which some huskies may have.
 This is far less common but is significantly longer than other husky coats.
 It can be compared to the coat of a border collie.
 Wooly coats are certainly deemed to be more “fluffy” and soft than average.

 Why Isn’t My Husky Fluffy?
 3 KEY Reasons